Open Source Alternatives

 In-memory data store for caching, queues, and real-time apps

-If your app needs something faster than a database — caching API responses, storing user sessions, managing real-time leaderboards, or processing job queues — Redis keeps data in memory so reads and writes happen in microseconds instead of milliseconds.
+Redis keeps data in memory so reads and writes happen in microseconds, making it the go-to for caching, sessions, leaderboards, and job queues.
 Redis started as a simple key-value cache but evolved into a Swiss Army knife.

 Multi-threaded Redis fork with active replication